 - Time goes past very quickly.
 Make the most of every day.

-- Maintain a healthy balance between your job, your family, and your needs.
+- Maintain a healthy balance between your job, family, and your needs.

-- Never allow yourself to be pressured into doing something.
+- Never allow yourself to feel pressured into doing something.

 - If you don’t understand something, ask.
 Never make assumptions.